-The Access Provider shall provide access to an online tool that identifies up-to-date accurate digital coverage maps for the areas in the Kingdom of Bahrain covered by the WBS Service and the maximum speed supported for each address (i.e., block or building) and the Connection type (i.e., copper or fibre) to ensure that the right service is offered by the Access Seeker to the End User.
+The Access Provider shall provide access to an online tool that identifies up-to-date accurate digital coverage maps for the areas in the Kingdom of Bahrain covered by the WBS Service and the Connection type (i.e., copper or fibre) to ensure that the right service is offered by the Access Seeker to the End User.
 This online tool should be updated at least on a monthly basis.

 The Access Provider is responsible to ensure that its Network has the required number of ports and Network elements to fulfill the Access Seekers’ requests in accordance with the Service Level Terms in Schedule 7 – (Service Levels) of the Reference Offer.

-On the completion of a Service Request, the Access Provider will ensure that the WBS Service is tested in accordance with ITU Y.1564 standard.
+On the completion of a Service Order, the Access Provider will ensure that the WBS Service is tested in accordance with ITU Y.1731 standard.

 MAINTENANCE

-The Access Provider shall provide Network maintenance and support services, including without limitation, ONT replacement and fibre patch cord replacement, in accordance with the Service Levels set out in Schedule 7 - (Service Levels) of the Reference Offer.
+The Access Provider shall provide Network maintenance and support services in accordance with the processes set out in the Operations Manual.

-The Access Provider shall ensure that all of the Network elements used to provide the WBS Service are provided to the Access Seeker at the same level of quality of service and availability as provided for the equivalent WBS Service elements supplied to all Access Seekers, including but not limited to the ONT setup (such as bridge-mode, managed mode).

-The Access Provider shall provide the Access Seeker with full visibility on the ONT and ONT management and the Access Seeker shall have TR69 capability extended where the ONT is (a) supplied by the Access Provider; or (b) self-provided by Access Seeker.

-The Access Seeker shall report a Fault to the Access Provider’s nominated contact point which shall be available twenty-four (24) hours per day every day.
-The Access Provider shall record the Fault using a unique reference number which it shall pass to the Access Seeker at the same time as acknowledging the Fault in accordance with Schedule 7 – (Service Levels) of the Reference Offer.
-The Access Provider shall commence repair of the Fault within:

-Five (5) hours during Working Hours; or

-Twelve (12) hours outside of Working Hours,

-from the time of the Access Seeker reporting the Fault, and shall restore the WBS Service in accordance with the Service Levels.
-The Access Provider shall advise the Access Seeker’s nominated contact point once the Fault is clear and both parties shall record the time of this clearance.

 EQUIPMENT